Atlanta Beltline Wayfinding:

 It would be beneficial to users to know where the bus is going and how frequently it arrives at the stop.
 I designed a new bus stop post that shows the bus routes, transit connections along the routes, and bus arrival times.

-Directional Post
+Pedestrian Directional Post

 One last additional sign post was created to help users find their way.
 A series of tall directional posts were used to provide wayfinding assistance to areas where the map kiosks were unlikely to be placed.